We all have goals, some big, some small, some safe, and some bold.

 Goal setting is crucial to maximize and direct limited resources in education.

-However, the teacher’s and student’s state of mind are equally important.
+However, the teacher’s and student’s states of mind are equally important.

 Motivation to learn

 Like all of us, students and teachers need to be motivated to meet their goals.

-This Self-Directed Speech Worksheet can help you change your self-directed speech and increase voluntary, or autonomous, motivation linked to goal fulfillment (Ryan & Deci, 2018).
+This Self-Directed Speech Worksheet can help you change your self-directed speech and increase voluntary, or autonomous, motivation, which is linked to goal fulfillment (Ryan & Deci, 2018).